dokkev/obsidian-valut/PLATO/PLATO Embedded System/CAN Protocol Overview.md

 ### Remote Transmission Request (RTR)

 RTR is a mechanism within the CAN protocol that allows a node on the network to request data from another node.
 Here's how it works:

+1. **RTR Flag**: A specific bit in the CAN frame, known as the RTR bit, indicates whether the frame is a data frame or a remote frame.
+A dominant (0) RTR bit signifies a data frame, which contains data to be transmitted.
+A recessive (1) RTR bit indicates a remote frame, which is a request for data.

+2. **Data Request**: When a node needs data from another node, it sends a remote frame with the RTR bit set to recessive.
+This frame includes the identifier of the data it is requesting but does not contain any data payload itself.